Razor10021990/CuraSnapmakerSender/README.md

 # CuraSnapmakerSender
-Plugin for Cura which adds an Image to the exported gcode.
+Plugin for Cura which adds an Image to the exported gcode and Snapmaker-specific informateion.
+Additionally it serves you wtith the ability to directly send Gcode from within Cura to your Snapmaker.

 # Installation
 Copy the contents to a folder in the plugins directory of cura: